28 February, 2024

 Does travel insurance cover for elective surgery overseas?

-Are you going overseas to get your eyes lasered, your teeth whitened or for breast augmentation, if so, make sure you’re covered before you go under the knife!
+Whether you’re going overseas to get your eyes lasered, your teeth whitened or for breast augmentation, it’s essential to ensure you are covered before you go under the knife!

-Singapore, India and Thailand, in particular are increasingly popular destinations for medical tourism with huge numbers of Australians travelling overseas for procedures each year.
+Medical tourism is more popular than ever, with competitive prices and the rising quality of healthcare abroad attracting about 15,000 Aussies overseas each year.
+Singapore, India and Thailand, in particular are increasingly becoming renowned medical tourism destinations with huge numbers of Australians travelling to all three for affordable procedures each year.

 But...does standard travel insurance actually cover you for elective surgery overseas?

-In short, no. Travel Insurance exists to cover the unforeseen, not situations you already know about with heightened risk.
+In short, no. Travel insurance exists to cover the unforeseen, not situations you already know about that could potentially put you at risk.

-Cosmetic surgery overseas is considered risky and therefore it’s rare for standard travel insurers to cover elective treatment.
+Travelling for cosmetic surgery and elective procedure overseas can significantly increase your risk profile therefore it’s rare for standard travel insurers to cover you for elective treatments.

 Good news!